unbit/uwsgi-docs/OffloadSubsystem.rst

 These threads run such tasks in a non-blocking/evented way allowing for a huge amount of concurrency.

-Various component of the uWSGI stack has been made offload-friendly, and the long-term target is to allow application code to abuse it.
+Various component of the uWSGI stack are offload-friendly, and the long-term target is to allow application code to abuse it.